xlime-eu/xlime-frontend-services/README.md

  ** **url**: one or more URLs of xLiMe media-items for which you want to get annotations.
  * output: json object describing the xLiMe annotations of the media-items.

+## `dataset-summary`

+ Returns a UI friendly representation of a dataset(s) used by this web application.

+ This service helps to put the responses to the other web-services into context.
+Also, this helps to check what are the boundaries and properties of the data being used.
+Example information included in the response include: number of news articles, number of microposts, etc.

+ * input parameters:
+ ** **ds**: either `mongo` or `sparql`
+ * output: json object summarising the xLiMe dataset

 ## `spheres`

  Returns a set of recommendations given a context of xLiMe resources.